BayAreaMetro/baus_docs2/docs/pba40/accounts_pba40.md

 ## Inclusionary Zoning Low
-(Account, Applied to all Opportunity Jurisdiction, Deed-Restricted)
+(Account, Applied to all Opportunity Jurisdiction, Deed-Restricted) Sets a relatively high level of inclusionary units requried with the proportion required in each jurisdiction listed here:
+inclusionary_housing:
+  San Francisco: .2
+  Oakland: .2
+  San Jose: .2

 ## Inclusionary Zoning Medium
-(Account, Applied to Jurisdictions with PDAs, Deed-Restricted)
+(Account, Applied to Jurisdictions with PDAs, Deed-Restricted) Sets a relatively high level of inclusionary units requried with the proportion required in each jurisdiction listed here:
+inclusionary_housing:
+  San Francisco: .2
+  Oakland: .2
+  San Jose: .2

 ## Inclusionary Zoning High
-(Account, Applied to Big 3 Cities and Neighbors, Deed-Restricted)
+(Account, Applied to Big 3 Cities and Neighbors, Deed-Restricted) Sets a relatively high level of inclusionary units requried with the proportion required in each jurisdiction listed here:
+inclusionary_housing:
+  San Francisco: .2
+  Oakland: .2
+  San Jose: .2

 ## VMT Fees
 (Account, Applied regionally by TAZ, Deed-Restricted)